The Buyer's Journey Part 2: How to Delight the Buyer with Content for Each Step of their Journey

-Each part of that journey requires that your Development Team mentor the buyer hero and help them soothe the pain that put them on their journey in the first place.
-It’s important to remember that each stage requires a different level of content engagement to attract them, engage them, and delight them again and again.
+Each part of that journey is an opportunity to nurture the buyer, and offer solutions to the problems that put them on their journey in the first place.
+It’s important to remember that each stage requires a different type of content.

 With that specific help in mind, we’ve put together a quick guide to help you determine what kind of content goes where—with a little bit of why thrown in for good measure.

-In the Awareness stage, our buyer hero is still not sure what hit them, but they know something has changed, and not in a good way.
-They know they need help, and it’s up to you to let them know what that help might be and give just a subtle hint that you (and only you) have a solution.
+In the Awareness stage, the buyer is knows they are experiencing a problem, but they may not have decided how to solve it.
+It’s up to you to let them know what resources are available and the solutions that you offer.
 Information that comes to them where they live (and quickly) is the best way to get their attention and keep it.
-In this phase, content that throws a wide net catches the most heroes (mix metaphors anyone?)
+Content for this stage includes informative blog articles, social media posts and search engine marketing.
+In this stage, your content throws a wide net that catches the most heroes (mix metaphors anyone?) or potential buyers.

 Blog Post - a relevant, helpful essay that says “hey!
 I see you there scratching your head.
 Come over here, friend, and let us help you.
 We have snacks!”
 Here, a snack is just a metaphor for bite-sized pieces of information that are crawlable by Google and boost your SEO so that your buyer hero can see you waving.

 It also gives your reader something of value, introduces them to your brand (through the authentic voice that you should use in your blog), and makes them feel warm and fuzzy because we all need more of that in the world.